Last updated: December 27, 2018

 The Anne Arundel County Department of Health will begin wet season percolation testing on Monday, January 7.
 Applications for mound sewage disposal systems must be received and testing must be performed by March 16, 2019.
 Priority will be given to areas where mound testing is expected.
 All other disposal system applications must be received and testing scheduled by March 29.

-The application and information on perc testing are also available at http://aahealth.org/pdf/perc-app.pdf or by calling the Bureau of Environmental Health at 410-222-7193.
-Send completed applications to the Anne Arundel County Permit Application Center, 2664 Riva Road, Annapolis, MD 21401.
-Testing will be conducted on a first-come, first-served basis once the season begins.
+The application and information on perc testing are available here or by calling the Bureau of Environmental Health at 410-222-7193.
+Send completed applications to the Anne Arundel County Permit Center, 2664 Riva Road, Annapolis, MD 21401.
+Testing is scheduled on a first-come, first-served basis.

 Wet season testing is required for properties located in areas of the county with typically high water table conditions, and the highest water table is usually experienced during February, March and April.
-Currently, monitoring wells in Anne Arundel County indicate groundwater levels are below the average wet season range.
-These wells are part of a monitoring well network used by the Maryland Department of the Environment to assess groundwater levels.
-The Department of Health will announce the start of the perc test period once the network wells have groundwater levels acceptable for wet season perc testing.
+Monitoring wells in Anne Arundel County currently indicate groundwater levels are within the average wet season range.
+These wells are part of a monitoring well network used by the Maryland Department of Environment to assess groundwater levels.
+Each year, the Department of Health announces the start of the perc test period once the network wells have groundwater levels acceptable for wet season perc testing.